flenniken/statictea/testfiles/noendingline.stf.md

 stf file, version 0.1.0

+# No Ending Newline

-## Test with no ending newline at the bottom of the file.
+Test with no ending newline at the bottom of the file.

 ### File cmd.sh command